 As someone whose extended family was devastated by the fallout and effects of Post Traumatic Stress Syndrome (PTSD), I know this isn’t an issue for which there is a quick fix, and I also realize you can’t make someone seek help.
 That’s why it’s so important to take care of yourself and your family.
-If you’re in a crisis situation, please call the Veterans Crisis Line at 1-800-273-8255 or utilize their online chat at the Veterans Crisis Line Website.
+If you’re in a crisis situation, please call the Veterans Crisis Line by dialing 988 and then pressing 1 or utilize their online chat at the Veterans Crisis Line Website.
 Get more resources at the National Center for PTSD.
 Thanks, Heather, for the great tips!

 Whether you fell in love with your service member before the military or you met them after a couple of tours, many of you will have to face the grim reality of PTSD.
-Indeed, 20% of Iraq War veterans and 11% of veterans who served in the war in Afghanistan suffer from PTSD.
+Indeed, the VA finds that 15.7% of OEF/OIF deployed Veterans screened positive for PTSD compared to 10.9% of non-deployed Veterans.
+(OEF/OIF refers to Operation Enduring Freedom (OEF) and Operation Iraqi Freedom (OIF)–U.S. missions in the war in Afghanistan and the Iraq War.)

 While the symptoms of this illness wreak the most havoc on your spouse, they also impact your mental health and your relationship.
 That’s why we’ve put together a list of five tips to help military spouses deal with PTSD in their marriages.